svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 # Transaction Malleability

 A transaction is "malleable" if it can be changed in any way after being signed, without the keys to sign it.
-In the SGY Ledger, the **functionality** of a signed transaction cannot change, but in some circumstances a third party _could_ change the signature and identifying hash of a transaction.
+In the RCP Ledger, the **functionality** of a signed transaction cannot change, but in some circumstances a third party _could_ change the signature and identifying hash of a transaction.

 If vulnerable software submits malleable transactions and assumes they can only execute under the original hash, it may lose track of transactions.
 In the worst case, malicious actors could take advantage of this to steal money from the vulnerable system.